RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     The operator typically creates the REC within a few minutes.

-1. Check the cluster status
+1. Check the cluster status.

     ```sh
     kubectl get pod